 The Campus Housing and Residence Life program seeks to enhance the aims of Trinity’s educational program by providing a living environment that is conducive to academic progress, personal growth and development.
 Living on campus is a privilege and carries with it responsibility to respect the rights of those who live within the resident community.
-The Residence Life staff includes Resident Coordinators who have overall responsibility for their floor and building, including maintenance, discipline, and the overall well-being of residents.
-The Resident Coordinators also work with the Director of Campus Housing and the Dean of Student Services to create programs and provide for the overall management of the residents and their needs.
+The Residence Life staff includes Resident Coordinators and Resident Directors who have overall responsibility for their floor and building, including maintenance, discipline, and the overall well-being of residents.
+The Resident Life staff work with the Director of Campus Housing and the Vice President for Student Affairs to create programs and provide for the overall management of the residents and their needs.

 All students in all programs at Trinity are expected to uphold a way of life that embraces personal integrity and responsibility, the foundation of the Honor System.
 The Honor System reflects the core of Trinity’s values as an institution concerned with moral as well as intellectual education.
 The Honor System has been part of Trinity since 1913, and is the foundation of Trinity’s moral life in community.
 The Honor System reflects a personal commitment on the part of all members of the community to individual integrity and shared trust; hence it also reflects a community commitment to abide by University policies, rules, and regulations.
 Upon joining the Trinity community, each student agrees to adhere to the following:

 “I realize the responsibility involved in membership in the Trinity Washington University community.
 I agree to abide by the rules and regulations of this community.
 I also affirm my intention to live according to the standards of honor, to which lying, stealing, and cheating are opposed.
 I will help others to maintain this responsibility in all matters essential to the common good of the community.”

 The policies cited below demonstrate our effort to help all students understand and learn to live within the expectations of the Honor System.